WildernessLabs/Netduino.Foundation/docs/Library/ICs/74595/index.md

 The LEDs are will show a 16-bit value with the least significant bit at the far right of the sequence.

+The clock (green wire) and chip select (orange wire) are common to all shift registers in the chain.

 Note the small yellow wire connecting the two shift registers together.
-This takes the data out of the first shift register and feeds it as an input to the second shift register.
+This takes the data out of the first shift register (least significant byte) and feeds it as an input to the second shift register (most significant byte).

+The blue wires take the signals representing the bits for the least significant byte to the LEDs.
+The grey wires perform the same task for the most significant byte.

 ### Software